 The stone fruit is impossible to resist right now.
 The farmers’ markets are teeming with peaches, nectarines, and plums.

-This cake is very versatile and will work really well with peaches, apricots, raspberries, nectarines, blueberries, blackberries, strawberries, or cherries.
+This cake is versatile and will work well with peaches, apricots, raspberries, nectarines, blueberries, blackberries, strawberries, or cherries.

 How Do You Make Plum Ricotta Cake?

 For best results, Use all ingredients at room temperature.

 - 1/2 cup light tasting olive oil or melted butter

 - dash of salt

 - In a large bowl, whisk eggs and sugar until smooth.